oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/2-console/2-console.md

   1. Repeat the previous step for other sample files.

 ## Task 6 - Try other Document Understanding features
+There are more features you can try in the console.

   1. You can repeat the steps in the previous task to test other features like *Table extraction*, *Key value extraction*, and *Document classification* in the console.
 (You won't need to set the output location again though.)
       ![DUS navigation panel](./images/documentconsolenav.PNG)